 Many have viewed the United States' effort to democratize the world, especially nations in the Middle East, as an imposition or invasion on their sovereign rights.

-I'm referring to the constitution he wrote for the city of Medina, and that his life and the principles outlined in his constitution, such as the championing of the welfare of women, children, and the poor, living as an equal among his people, dissolving disputes between the warring clans in Arabia, giving any man or woman in Parliament the right to vote, and guaranteeing respect for all religions, ironically parallel those principles that we hold most precious in our own constitution.
+Considering that it was, in fact, the Prophet Muhammad who established the first known constitution in the world, I'm referring to the constitution he wrote for the city of Medina, and that his life and the principles outlined in his constitution, such as the championing of the welfare of women, children, and the poor, living as an equal among his people, dissolving disputes between the warring clans in Arabia, giving any man or woman in parliament the right to vote, and guaranteeing respect for all religions,

-I'm wondering how might your recently formed Iraq study group under the U.S. Institute for Peace explore these striking similarities to forge a new relationship with Iraqis and educate Americans about the democratic principles inherent in Islam.
+I'm wondering, how might your recently formed Iraq study group under the U.S. Institute for Peace explore these striking similarities to forge a new relationship with Iraqis and educate Americans about the democratic principles inherent in Islam?

 The inherent democratic principles inherent is now Islam wrote the first constitution.

-We're nothing but a jac copycats.
+We're nothing but your copycats.

-Oh no, they didn't have cameras on the questioners.
+No, they didn't have cameras on the questioners.

 And I found that most people bomb out royally.